mmistakes/minimal-mistakes/_drafts/learn-doobie-for-great-good.md

 ### 3.1.
 Fragments

 Until now, we used the `sql` interpolator to build our queries.
-Indeed, the `sql` interpolator is just an alias for the `fr` interpolator, which name stand for `Fragment`.
-A fragment is piece of an SQL statement that we can use combine with any other fragment to build a valid SQL instruction.
+Indeed, the `sql` interpolator is just an alias for the `fr` interpolator, which name stands for `Fragment`.
+A fragment is a piece of an SQL statement that we can combine with any other fragment to build a proper SQL instruction.

-Imagine we want to build dynamically the query extracting the list of actors whose names start with a given initial letter.
+Imagine building the query at runtime, extracting the list of actors whose names start with a given initial letter.
 Using fragments, we can do it as follows:

 ```scala
 def findActorsByInitialLetterUsingFragments(initialLetter: String): IO[List[Actor]] = {